 MAJORS (1): US Women's Open (2010).
 Solheim Cup player (2005, '07, '09, '11, '13, '15, '17).
 Multiple wins on the LPGA, European and Japan Tours.
 LPGA Tour Rookie of the Year (2005).

 After a stunning junior and amateur career, Creamer won the 2004 LPGA final qualifying tournament by 5 shots.
 Immediately after the event she turned professional, aged 18.
 In 2005, her rookie year on the LPGA Tour, she quickly established her place as a top player.

 Creamer became the youngest winner of a multiple-round event in LPGA history (a younger Marlene Hagge had previously won two 18-hole LPGA Tour events).
 Amongst other records in her rookie season, Creamer became the youngest player to reach $1 million in LPGA Tour career earnings.
 Crowning her fabulous rookie year, she became the youngest player to play in the Solheim Cup (aged 19).
 Creamer lives in Windermere, near Orlando.

-Played as the HSBC Women's Champions (Feb 27-Mar 2; LPGA Tr event).
-Creamer (USA) beat Azahara Munoz (Esp) with a 75-foot putt for an eagle three at the second playoff hole, to record her tenth LPGA Tour win.
+Played as the HSBC Women's Champions (Feb 27-Mar 2; LPGA Tour event).
+Paula Creamer (USA) beat Azahara Muñoz (Esp) with a 75-foot putt for an eagle-three at the second playoff hole, to record her tenth LPGA Tour win.
 [Serapong course, Sentosa GC, Singapore].